slotThe/slotThe.github.io/posts/j-incunabulum.md

 ```

 The next function is one of the main attractions.
-I'd imagine `ga` stands for "general allocator" or something in that vein,
+I'd imagine `ga` stands for "general allocator"/"generate array" or something in that vein,
 and it does exactly what it says on the tin:
 it creates a new array `z`,
 allocates the total number of elements needed (`tr(r,d)`),